This article describes how to localize the themes and plugins using several methods and change the default strings without changing the site language.

 Most of our themes are contain ready translation files in multiple languages.
 If there isn't a needed language, then you can create a language file by clicking on the New Language link.

-In this section, you need to select the language and set the location to the System folder.
+In this section, you need to select the language and select the location from the Other option as shown in the picture below.
 You choose the same language which you set in the WordPress Settings -> General.

 After, click on the Start translating button.
 It will create a translation file and redirects to the Loco Translate editor where you can start translating the theme strings.